gensectimes/gensectimes.github.io/index.markdown

 Welcome to the **First Edition** of PyDS
 .
-The objecive of this module is to provide fundamental understanding of the python programming language needed to follow an introductory course in Data Science.
+The objective of this module is to provide fundamental understanding of the python programming language needed to follow an introductory course in Data Science.

-You will start with the basics of python, statistics, linear algebra and calculus.
+You will start with the basics of python programming, including python data structures, functions and classes.

+We follw this up by an introduction to Numerical Python (NumPy).

 Finally, the course will provide a basic introduction to linear regression from scratch.

 At the end of this module, you will have the tools and know the concepts needed to successfully undertake a rigorous course in machine learning.

 This page introduces you to the team, the basic instructions, the schedule and various elements of our class.

 ## Interested in joining?